 5. Black Rights

-Commission for Racial Equality rep and Labour Group member Trevor Phillips has called hip hop a 'gold chain, no brain' culture.
+A Commission for Racial Equality rep and Labour Group member Trevor Phillips called hip hop a 'gold chain, no brain' culture.
 He makes the point that 2 thirds of lower income black families in the UK are brought up by a single mum.
 He states that black father's have abdicated responsibility for their kids.
 This inevitably has an impact on young lives.

 Within the black community voices are now being raised to fight the problem together.
 Too many community leaders, they say, are just there for recognition and to claim racism is the answer.
 Many black women are saying the solution is deeper and is about responsibility, reclaiming the streets and starting to parent properly.

-They also point to massive government failings in areas like Peckham, Brixton and Aston/Handsworth where money promised hasn't materialised or is way too cumbersome to access.
+People also point to massive government failings in areas like Peckham, Brixton and Aston/Handsworth where money promised hasn't materialised or is way too cumbersome to access.
 This is a government problem and in my view they should do less talking and more action.
 Too many so-called politicians are failing our young people, especially in ethnic areas and they should be totally ashamed.

 Tithe government should spend less time achieving pointless targets and bombing Iraq - and start looking at home to spend money on loving, supporting and caring for people.